 Candidates for President

-It is my belief in public education and the great work of the Association that drives my decision to seek the office of President.
+It is my belief in public education and the great work of the Association that drives my work as ISTA President.
 For more than 30 years, I have sought to be the best teacher for my students inside the classroom and the best advocate for them outside the classroom.
 I have faith that collectively we can make a brighter future.
-As your next president, I pledge to work in solidarity to advance public education in Indiana and I thank you for your support.
+As your president, I pledge to work in solidarity to advance public education in Indiana and I thank you for your support.

 Candidates for Vice President

-The candidate statements were prepared by the candidates for the offices of president, vice president and NEA board of director.
+The candidate statements were prepared by the candidates for the offices of president and vice president.
 Each statement has been printed in its entirety, unabridged, as it was received, but limited to 200 words or fewer.
 ISTA Rules Governing Elections, (III.
 A., 2., b. and c.) prohibit the use of Association staff and equipment on behalf of any candidate for Association office.